Slendergator/nfl-live-scores-cli/README.md

 - Pulls live NFL scores from ESPN's public scoreboard endpoint
 - Filters out games that haven't started or are already final
 - Displays scores in a clean terminal table
-- Highlights a score in green for 30 seconds after it changes
 - Keeps a running log of scoring events below the table
 - Countdown timer shows time until the next refresh
 - Automatic backoff if rate limited